Assignment

 Present cost

-Costs as proposal
+Costs as

 Per unit raw material cost